-This dish got its origin from the state of Punjab.
-According to Sangvi, Tandoori Chicken came into existence as an easy staple prepared by the Punjabi Refugees.
+This dish got its origin in the state of Punjab.
+According to Sangvi, Tanduri Chicken came into existence as an easy staple prepared by the Punjabi Refugees.
 They came to Delhi after the partition of 1947.
 They opened Dhaba to sell non-expensive food to their community which includes basic Daal, Roti, and of course Tandoori Chicken.
-The reason behind making Tandoori Chicken in most of the Dhaba’s that time was the minimalistic approach of adding spices to the chicken pieces and then cooking in bulk in a clay oven.
+The reason behind making Chicken Tanduri in most of the Dhaba’s at that time was the minimalistic approach of adding spices to the chicken pieces and then cooking in bulk in a clay oven.

 The first restaurant to serve Chicken Tandoori!

 Delhi’s Moti Mahal is the restaurant that served Tandoori Chicken for the first time to Pandit Jawaharlal Nehru.
-It is also said that Tandoori Chicken is invented by Motimahal itself.
-In the present era, Tandoori Chicken is considered one of the most popular Indian Food and is in Asia, Middle-East, and Western Countries.
+It is also said that Tanduri Chicken is invented by Motimahal itself.
+In the present era, Tandoori Chicken is considered one of the most popular Indian Food and is in Asia, the Middle East, and Western Countries.

 Chicken Tandoori now!